WNBARookie/Laser-Tag-System/README.md

 ## Player Entry Instructions:

-\*In order to get the music to start playing, randomly click anywhere on the screen.
-This is needed due to browser restrictions needing user interaction before auto playing any audio

 There are two teams, red and green, with up to 8 players in each.

 Each player enters their ID and codename (up to 8 players MAX per team).